 Another flaw in the service is many users complain that there isn’t much of a difference in music with Soundcloud’s paid options.
 Soundcloud however is free for the most part and it’s very friendly to creatives.
-Meaning it’s an easy platform to upload your own music if you are an artist, and easily explore user generated content.
+Meaning it’s an easy platform to upload your own music if you are an artist, and easily find music if you are a consumer.

 I Heart Radio